memo33/sc4pac-tools/api.md

 This mirrors the interactive `sc4pac update` command of the CLI.
 The websocket sends a series of messages, some of which expect a specific response, such as a confirmation to continue.

+Pass the parameter `simtropolisCookie` to re-use an authenticated session.
+Otherwise, the environment variable will be used instead if available.

 Example using Javascript in your web browser:
 ```javascript
 let ws = new WebSocket('ws://localhost:51515/update?profile=1');